LuigiSigillo/NextRoom/Architecture/Architecture.md

 Basically there will be two Azure functions:

 1. Use a function to process the data in the DB and update once a day the new suggestions for the different type of personas.
-2. A function in charge of producing the next room suggestion for a specific user.
+2. A function in charge of producing the next section suggestion for a specific user.

 ### Web Application

 We will use a Web Application, probably written in node.js, to handle the start of the visit at the museum and the relative information to enter in the first phase.
-The application will receive info on the next interesting room to see during the visit based on the time spent in the previous rooms.
+The application will receive info on the next interesting section to see during the visit based on the time spent in the previous sections.

 ### Disclaimer